Table of Contents

-So during this time, your baby is super active and needs extra protection from all the germs they will come into contact with.
+So during this time, your baby is super active and needs extra protection from all the germs they will encounter.

-When your body regulates your milk to produce less milk, an interesting thing happens.
+An interesting thing happens when your body regulates your milk to produce less milk.
 Your breast milk becomes more potent, like its predecessor, colostrum.
-This concentrated, dense breast milk contains more immune protecting factors, more fat and is perfectly adapted to the needs of your busy baby.
-Therefore, a lower milk supply is expected during this time and is no reason for concern.
+This concentrated, dense breast milk contains more immune protecting factors and fat and perfectly adapts to the needs of your busy baby.
+Therefore, a lower milk supply is expected during this time, and is no reason for concern.
 Your baby will get everything they need.

-You can continue to breastfeed your baby with this seemingly less but more rich milk for a year or longer.
+You can continue breastfeeding your baby with this seemingly less but richer milk for a year or longer.
 A year is what the American Academy of Pediatrics recommends as the minimal time to breastfeed.

 What if Your Baby Is Waking at Night

 Babies between the ages of 4 and 6 months are often restless at night.
 Some babies may show signs of readiness to transition to solids sooner than others.
-Although, it is recommended to avoid the introduction of solids to 6 months if you can.
+Although, avoiding the introduction of solids for six months is recommended if you can.